twiddlingbits/twr-wasm/docs/api/api-localization.md

 ### ".1252"
 ".1252" will select the current default locale, but use windows-1252 character encoding (instead of UTF-8).
 Windows-1252 is a super set of ISO-8859-1 and is the most commonly used encoding for many european languages when unicode is not used.
 This mode is primarily for legacy software, backwards compatibly, and windows compatibility.

-**1252 String Literals**

-These days text editors generally default to UTF-8.
-In order to use windows-1252  source code and/or string literals, such as `const char * str="€100"` you may need to:

-   - Configure your text editor to save in Windows-1252/ISO-8859-1 format (instead of UTF-8)
-   - use compiler flags like `--finput-charset` and `-fexec-charset`

-  By default, the Microsoft Visual Studio C compiler (MSVC) does not treat string literals as UTF-8.
-Instead, it treats them as being encoded in the current code page of the system, which is typically Windows-1252 on western european language Windows systems.  twr-wasm is designed to work with clang, which does default to utf-8, so if you are compiling code written for MSVC, and you use extend character sets (non ASCII), you may need to adjust your compiler settings with the flags mentioned above.

 ### Others
 Setting arbitrary locales, such as "fr-FR" when the browser is defaulted to another locale, is not supported.